Devdaha: Pakari Tree-Kabro (पाकरी वृक्ष)

-Pakari Brikshya is in the peepal family known as Nepali Kabro Tree from the Ficus family 'Weeping Fig' (Ficus benjamina is the scientific name).
+Pakari Brikshya is peepal family known as Nepali Kabro Tree from the Ficus family 'weeping fig' (Ficus benjamina is the scientific name).
 The evergreen tree has a trunk of about 82 ft. circumference and height of about 96 ft.
 The branches are widespread, creating a circumference of about 500 ft, and it is believed to be one of the biggest trees in Asia.
 The Pakari Tree is a giant and is considered to be a holy tree.
 There are many myths and beliefs related to this tree.
 According to the locals, the large Pakari Tree dates to the time of the Shakyas.
 The fact that birds never nest on it, vultures and crows never perch on it, and elephants never go near it, amazes the people.
 Its unique structure and public belief of the historical relation to the period of Buddha, has made it a famous external and internal tourist attraction spot in the last few decades.
 Pakari Tree can be reached in a 5-minute drive from 'Khaireni bazar' to its south.